by Alexandra Heidler

 Do you wear a hijab?
-Do you like your short shorts?
+Do you like your shorts short?
 Summer dresses or a nice top with some jeans?
-Singapore is a cosmopolitan and major shopping destination and (almost) anything goes.
+Singapore is a cosmopolitan city and a major shopping destination so (almost) anything goes.

 Singapore is certainly about style.
 This means well-tailored silhouettes and chic textiles.
 You don’t have to be rich to look good, but granola styles are going to make you stand out.
 Showing some skin and being conservative in dress is all about a matter of choice here in Singapore, with harmonious examples of both co-existing.

 On a practical note, make sure your shoes are made for walking but if you want to blend in, leave the muddy sneakers at home.
 And remember that Singapore is on the equator, where you’ll find it’s hot and humid.
 Keep that in mind when you pack and don’t forget your umbrella.